| |

 Vietnam which had seen their stock markets outperforming

-their global ''competitors'' were also the ones that recorded
+their global ''competitors'' were also the ones that

-ensued.
-Foreign financial institutions that were located
+credit contraction ensued.
+Foreign financial institutions

-effects in domestic economies.
-Domestic financial institutions
+leading to ripple effects in domestic economies.
+Domestic

-exposed to sub-prime mortgage related assets recorded
+financial institutions exposed to sub-prime mortgage

-large losses.
-Finally, the global economic recession
+related assets recorded large losses.
+Finally, the global

-slowed export growth in these increasingly export-driven
+economic recession slowed export growth in these increasingly

-economies.
-All this generated an Asian version of the
+export-driven economies.
+All this generated an Asian

-the collapse in aggregate growth figures reflects.
+which is what the collapse in aggregate growth figures

 |